UMass-LIDS/Proteus/README.md

 ### Gurobi license

+To complete the local installation, you need to obtain a Gurobi license as following.

-1. You can follow the instructions [here](https://www.gurobi.com/solutions/licensing/) to get a commercial or a free academic license for Gurobi, depending on your use.
+1. Follow the instructions [here](https://www.gurobi.com/solutions/licensing/) to get a commercial or a free academic license for Gurobi, depending on your use.

 2. Once you have obtained the license, Gurobi will provide a `gurobi.lic` file.